dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

 In this example, the `Entry` customization occurs in a page class.
-Therefore, all `Entry` controls on Android, iOS, and Windows will be customized once the `CustomizeEntryPage` is displayed.
+Therefore, all `Entry` controls on Android, iOS, and Windows will be customized once an instance of the `CustomizeEntryPage` is created.
 The following customization is performed by using compiler preprocessing directives:

 - On Android, the underline is removed from the `Entry`.
 - On iOS, the border is removed from the `Entry`.